charlie0129/blog/content/post/nfs-over-rdma/index.md

 ## RDMA Link Verification

-> Sopiler: Do not use Mellanox OFED (can be seen from `ofed_info -s`) if you want to use NFSoRDMA.
-It is not supported after version 3.4.
-Use inbox OS driver instead.
-So if you are using Mellanox OFED, you need to uninstall it now (a `uninstall.sh` is provided in the Mellanox OFED installation directory).
->
-> I personally ran into this issue when I tried to set up NFSoRDMA on my servers and found NFSoRDMA is not supported so I had to use the inbox OS driver and start over.
-You can continue reading to see what errors I encountered.

 **Install RDMA/IB dependencies:**

 Dependencies should be the same on both devices (no server and client differences).
 The difference is only the package manager (and OS).

+> If you are using Mellanox OFED, you can skip this step.
+Be sure to install Mellanox OFED using `--with-nfsrdma` flag.
+Otherwise, you will not be able to use NFS over RDMA.

 On UOS Server 20 1070a, which is Anolis8-based, which is again CentOS8-based: